Disability (Rehab) – Papua New Guinea

 As other babies learn to stand, walk, talk and feed themselves, Joylin barely crawled.
 She could not walk or speak or hold things in her hands.
 Nor could she see well, squinting in pain under the hot tropical sun.

-Please commit this New Year to your ministry of love and kindness, by sending a wonderful gift to help precious children like Joylin.
+Please commit this year to your ministry of love and kindness, by sending a wonderful gift to help precious children like Joylin.

 Your gift will be multiplied x5 by the New Zealand Government Aid Programme to help find children and support their disabilities in transforming ways.
 And your kindness will help families to end the cycle of poverty and disability.